Skip to main content

 For enquiries, please contact Miss Jess LEUNG (Tel.
 No.: 3107 2168), Mr Steve KUONG (Tel.
 No.: 3107 3014) or Ms Carol CHAN (Tel.
 No.: 2249 5266), the Social Work Officers of the Community Care Service Voucher Office.

-The Pilot Scheme on Community Care Service Voucher for the Elderly is regularised on 1 September 2023 and renamed Community Care Service Voucher Scheme for the Elderly (the Scheme).
+The Community Care Service Voucher (CCSV) Scheme for the Elderly has been made permanent since 1 September 2023.
 Adopting the “money-following-the-user” mode, the Scheme supports the eligible elderly persons to age in place by providing an additional choice of community care service (CCS).
 All elderly persons who have been assessed and recommended for CCS or residential care services (RCS) under the Standardised Care Need Assessment Mechanism for Elderly Services, and are waitlisting for subsidised CCS and/or RCS on the “Central Waiting List for Subsidised Long Term Care (LTC) Services” without any kind of RCS or subsidised CCS being received may apply for CCSV.
-SWD will send invitation letters to the eligible elderly persons direct to invite them to join the Scheme.
+SWD will send invitation letters to the eligible elderly persons direct to invite them to apply for CCSV.
 The eligible elderly persons who have not received the invitation letters may contact the CCSV Office for enquiries (Telephone No.: 3107 3013) (from Monday to Friday, 9:30 am to 1:00 pm and 2:30 pm to 5:00 pm, except public holidays).
 For more information about the Scheme, please click here.

 For details of the SPED and application eligibility, please click here.